Safeguarding in Education

 SSP recommends that schools give regular (at least annually, in line with KCSIE) updates for staff on recent safeguarding issues and agendas.
 Once this has been delivered, staff training records are updated and evaluations kept as evidence.
 These would sit alongside the basic training records to form a complete safeguarding training portfolio for each member of staff.

-Schools' Choice is the LSCB endorsed provider of Safeguarding training in Schools.
+Schools' Choice is the SSP endorsed provider of Safeguarding Training in Schools.